eryjus/century/src/loader/README.md

 * The screen will be placed into graphics mode.
 This mode can be consistent across all architectures and allow the actual OS driver take over the video responsibility.
-  The minimum supported video resolution will be 1280 X 1024 X 16.
+  The minimum supported video resolution will be 1024 X 768 X 16.

 * The MMU will be initialized for the architecture.